HVJ17/Ender-3-Pro-Bltouch-BTT-Mini-E3-V1.2/README.md

 My personal configs that work for my Ender 3 Pro with stock motors, genuine BLTouch for Z homing.
 BTT Mini E3 V1.2 Marlin 2.0.5.3
 These are the only two files changed in ths revision.

+Caution!
+BLTOUCH is using the Z-STOP!
+I use BLTOUCH for z-homing Z can move below 0!
+This is needed for easy adjustment of Z offset with #define BABYSTEP_ZPROBE_GFX_OVERLAY My BLOUCH is mouned with default hardware, adjust #define NOZZLE_TO_PROBE_OFFSET { -44, -6, 0 } to fit your setup.

 Key changes:

 configuration.h